devnall/citADel/README.md

 # citADel

 This project is an attempt to leverage Ansible to stand up a fresh RaspberryPi running PiHole, Unbound, and DNSMasq for use within my home network/lab.
-This idea is to make it easily repeatable while also learning my way around Ansible.
+The idea is to make it easily repeatable while also learning my way around Ansible.

 Long term goals include:
 * Incorporating other Infrastructure as Code tools, e.g. Packer for building the image, Terraform to allow deploying on multiple providers, etc.